Unlabeled Data vs. Pre-trained Knowledge: Rethinking SSL in the Era of Large Models: Conclusions and Discussions

+\textbf{Conclusions} We conduct a comprehensive and fair comparison of the strengths and weaknesses of SSL methods and pre-trained models.
+The key insights are as follows: \begin{enumerate}[left=5pt, itemsep=2pt, topsep=2pt] \item SSL methods suffer from high training cost overhead and usually suffer lower performance (Takeaway 1).
+Moreover, they suffer from severe performance degradation in open environments, such as class space and distribution changes between labeled and unlabeled data, whereas pre-trained models generalize well owing to their pre-trained knowledge (Takeaway 2, 3).

+\item Though fine-tuning pre-trained models typically enable rapid performance gains, they may suffer from ``adaptation bias" when downstream task data differs from pre-trained data distribution (Takeaway 1, 4).
+For example, the CLIP model, which is pre-trained on data with \(224\times 224\) resolutions, achieves poor performance for low-resolution data, such as CIFAR-10. \end{enumerate}

+\textbf{Discussion 1: Potential for combining SSL and pre-trained models.} Integrating SSL with pre-trained models presents a promising direction for enhancing classification performance, combining the ability to exploit unlabeled data with strong generalization and zero-shot capabilities.
+This synergistic effect will help tackle challenges such as few-shot learning, class imbalance, and other domain-specific scenarios.
+For example, GRIP~\citep{menghini2023enhancing} and CPL~\citep{CPL} bridge SSL methods and VLMs through a pseudo-label-based fine-tuning strategy.
+Futhermore, PromptKD~\citep{promptkd} introduces a two-stage framework that distills knowledge from teacher to student via learnable prompts and unlabeled data.
+As shown in Table \ref{tab:ssl_pre_train}, incorporating unlabeled data and using labels generated by pre-trained models not only leverages the rich prior knowledge embedded in pre-trained models, but also enables semi-supervised learning algorithms to effectively mine domain-specific knowledge from unlabeled data, thereby achieving substantial improvements in model performance and generalization.

-\textbf{Effects of training with long-tailed data on pre-trained models.} When training data follows a long-tailed distribution, excessive fine-tuning of pre-trained models can be detrimental, particularly to the performance on tail classes.
-As highlighted in \cite{lift}, aggressive fine-tuning can disrupt the class-conditional structure learned during pre-training, resulting in poor representation for underrepresented classes.
-To address this issue, they proposed \textbf{LIFT}, a lightweight fine-tuning approach that modifies only a small portion of the model (e.g., prompts or adapter layers), effectively adapting to long-tailed distributions while preserving the semantic consistency of the pre-trained model.
-This demonstrates that leveraging pre-trained models can help mitigate the adverse effects of long-tailed distributions.
-However, current approaches primarily focus on reducing fine-tuning intensity, often at the cost of head class performance.
-This highlights the need for strategies that can guide models to fully adapt to imbalanced data while minimizing learning bias.
+\textbf{Discussion 2: Effects of training with long-tailed data on pre-trained models.} When training data follows a long-tailed distribution, excessive fine-tuning of pre-trained models can be harmful, particularly degrading performance on tail classes.
+Aggressive fine-tuning can disrupt the pre-trained class-conditional structure and weaken rare category representations~\citep{lift}.
+To mitigate this, LIFT fine-tunes only a small part of the model, enabling adaptation to long-tailed distributions while avoiding catastrophic forgetting.
+However, most existing approaches focus on reducing fine-tuning intensity, often at the cost of head class performance.
+This highlights the urgent need for new strategies that can adapt to imbalanced data while minimizing learning bias.